gretkierewicz/dissertation/README.md

     PUT method for updating existing entries and creating new as well \
     Validation for Employees model because of related fields
 - Making example of disallowing DELETE method from view (DegreesViewSet)
+- Big cleanup of not used files and entries

 To be done: